millipedes/NixOS_dot_files/README.md

 # :star2:
-This is a collection of my dot files.
-I am attempting to make the process of installing this collection of files as easy as possible and will likely write some scripts to assist in the process, but for now all I have is a list of entrys to be edited.
+This is the collection of files that I use to make my NixOS machine what it is.
+These are the dot files for several Programs on my system (to include the system configuration itself).

 ## :scroll:
 1) Change hardware configuration path (likely no change necessary for most